amartincolby/Rust-Quick-Guide/README.md

     /* Attributes are used to denote functions that are tests.
 This allows easy co-location of tests with their implementations.
-Testing will be discussed in a dedicated section. */
+Testing will be discussed in a dedicated section.

+    Code generation via attributes takes two forms: trait derives and macros.
+    Both of these are discussed more fully later. */

     /*----------------------------------------------
     * Items
     *----------------------------------------------
     */

     /* Items are entities that, whenever they are declared, they are analyzed and made global, even though their _visibility_ is restricted to the scope in which they were declared.
 They are "attached" to this scope like a key